su-ntu-ctp/6m-cloud-entry-test/README.md

 This assessment aims to test your resourcefulness, the ability to understand IT concepts, and produce a viable answer to the problems listed.

+Please answer all questions to the best of your ability.
+The test is designed to assess your foundational knowledge for IT Infrastructure.
+This test aims to evaluate your core understanding of IT Infrastructure through open-ended questions and there is no single correct or incorrect answer for them.

+For addressing technical queries, you can answer it in a wide range of resources, including up-to-date online searches, to ensure the information is comprehensive and current.
+The goal is to see how you approach and solve these questions; there's no strictly right or wrong answer.
+Your ability to navigate and utilize available information effectively is what's being assessed.

 ---
 ## Submission